refunders/refund.shiny/README.md

 ## Interactive plots of functional data analyses.

-The primary function is `plot.shiny`, which calls other functions depending on the class of the object.
-The supported classes are "fpca" for functional principal components analyses, "mfpca" for multilevel fpca, "lfpca" for longitudinal fpca, and "fosr" for function on scalar regression.
+The primary function is `plot_shiny`, which calls other functions depending on the class of the object.
+The supported classes are `fpca` for functional principal components analyses, `mfpca` for multilevel FPCA, `lfpca` for longitudinal FPCA, and `fosr` for function-on-scalar regression.

+This [paper](http://arxiv.org/abs/1602.04091) describes the functionality in the package.

 ---------------